 Even though I wasn’t a CS major, I didn’t start off as a total beginner when it comes to programming.
 I graduated from University with a Master’s degree in computer engineering (hardware), and spent 5 years working in pre-silicon verification.
 This basically meant that I had a lot of experience coding in languages like Verilog, assembly, C and C++.

 However, this was all done in a very hardware specific context, as part of a team where everyone was a hardware engineer.
 None of my colleagues came from a computer-science background.
-As you can imagine, when you throw 100 engineers together, none of them with programming expertise, and have them build/maintain a code-base with with tens of thousands of lines-of-code, the result is absolute chaos.
+As you can imagine, when you throw 100 engineers together, none of them with computer science degrees, and have them build/maintain a code-base with with tens of thousands of lines-of-code, the result is absolute chaos.
 If I ever saw a function written with less than 50 lines of code, properly indented, I would have considered that a win.